Human Resources Administrative Practice Manual

 - Or the request has been denied; and the reason for the denial

-Requests which have been denied may be appealed in writing to the institution’s Human Resources office.
+Requests which have been denied may be appealed in writing to the institution’s Chief Human Resources Officer.
+If the Chief Human Resources Officer is serving as the program administrators, an alternative appropriate appeal process must be established.

 The responsibilities each party has in connection with the Policy on Donated Leave are: